deanpeterson/rosa-ai/README.md

 As part of the setup we deploy OpenShift AI, Dev Spaces, Pipelines, MinIO and setup users into groups with dedicated namespaces.
 This allows for collaboration in isolated groups such as during a build-a-thon event.

 #### The environment is setup to
- * run the Fraud Detection demo incl.
+ * run the AI Starter Kit (RAG and NL2SQL) demo showcased below as well as the Fraud Detection demo incl.
 S3 connections
  * show the inner/outer loop for application development/deployment
  * serve models
  * integrate models into the application during development/deployment